Hopium21/aztec-packages/barretenberg/sol/README.md

 The implementations maintain the same interface, regardless of the verifier flavour (Standard, Ultra), this should enable upstream implementations to be "plug-and-play".

 The verifier will follow an overall architecture below, consisting of 3 contracts/libraries.
 Namely, the verifier algorithm (stable across circuits), the verification key (circuit dependent) and then the "verifier instance", a base that reads from the verification key and uses the key's values in the verification algorithm.
-The main advantage of this design is that we can generate verification key's per circuit and plug them into a general verification algorithm.
+The main advantage of this design is that we can generate verification keys per circuit and plug them into a general verification algorithm.

 ![Verifier architecture](./figures/verifier.png)